shiva-rakshith/obsrv-automation/README.md

 Destroy infra on local
 Steps:
-Run destroy shell script and provide option as "local" .
+Run destroy shell script and provide option as "local" append --auto-approve to continue without confirmation.